15 Best Places to Live in South Dakota

 Watertown

-Schools in Watertown would be more preferable to parents than in Yankton, certainly in Hot Springs, but the cost of living may be a factor to consider.
+Schools in Watertown would be preferable to parents than in Yankton, certainly in Hot Springs, but the cost of living may be a factor to consider.

-On the other hand, property prices in Watertown are very reasonable and the standard of housing available is high.
+On the other hand, property prices in Watertown are very reasonable, and the standard of housing available is high.
 Despite being a suburban area, many houses on the market offer spacious gardens and driveways.

 13. Harrisburg